dustinspecker/linux-job-worker-service/rfd/0001-linux-job-worker-service.md

 It is expected that `JobExecutorPath` will mount a new proc filesystem and then fork+execute the user's command with any arguments.

-> Note: `JobExecutorPath` may be a new binary entirely created from this design for the library to use.
-Eventually, it may make more
+> Note: `JobExecutorPath` will be a new binary entirely created from this design for the library to use.
+Eventually, the server's binary
-> sense for the server binary to be a compatible `JobExecutorPath` that the library uses.
+> will be a compatible `JobExecutorPath` that the library can be instructed to use.
 This way to deploy the server requires only the one
 > server binary instead of the server binary and the `JobExecutorPath` binary.
-The server could provide `/proc/self/exe` to the library
+The server can then provide `/proc/self/exe` (itself) to the library
 > as `JobExecutorPath`.

 The `JobExecutorPath` may seem odd, but this enables a "hook" to create and mount a new proc filesystem before forking + executing the desired command with any arguments.